venkatesh-reddy679/Prometheus-alertmanager-project/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Node Exporter: Node Exporter is a type of prometheus exporter that is designed to extract the metrics from linux servers and expose them in a format that prometheus can understand and scrape.
 Node Exporter should be installed onn target machines.

-Steps to install Node Exporter as SystemD service:
+Steps to install and setup Node Exporter as SystemD service:

 1. go to prometheus downloads page and choose the version based on your operating system